HeinoPortfolio/MS_Comp_Sci/1 Intro Prog/Readme.md

 # Course Overview
 Introductory software development using a high-level programming language, **Python**, for information system applications.
-Structured programming, data types, functions, arrays, pointers, and recursion were covered.
+Structured programming, data types, functions, arrays, and recursion were covered.
+A course in  Python.
+Use of numeric and textual data.
+Use of data structures such as arrays, lists, sets, and dictionaries such as those implemented by hash tables.

-This is the repository for the Introduction to Programming course.
+This is the repository for the **Introduction to Programming** course.
 This page will contain the coursework files that are completed during the course.
 You will find sample code that was used to create the assignment and a brief description of the concepts or technology used to pass the course.

 # Competencies
 - Identify, compare, evaluate, and write programs that use the sequencing, iteration, and selection constructs in the python programming language.